 Many people don’t actually know this is a very important symptom.
 If your reaction gets too severe, yes, sun poison can feel like you have the flu.
-In addition to dealing with a painful, painful, burn, you can also get fever, chills, vomiting, nausea, exhaustion, and fainting spells.
-Usually, symptoms can last anywhere from hours to days if your condition is bad.
+In addition to dealing with a painful, painful, burn, you can also get a fever, chills, vomiting, nausea, exhaustion, and fainting spells.
+Symptoms can last anywhere from hours to days if your condition is bad.
 This is due once again, the inflammation of the skin.
-When you get burned, your skin become tender and red, and sometimes the sunburn even reaches beyond the skin.
+When you get burned, your skin becomes tender and red, and sometimes the sunburn even reaches beyond the skin.

 What can you do to protect your skin?

 View this post on Instagram

 Our thick paste like sunscreen stays on until you take it off… don’t ruin a great sesh by getting a sunburn! #junglemamanaturals #protectyourskin #nontoxic #skincare #sunscreen #nonastychemicals #ingredientsmatter #handcrafted #momapproved #surfer #grom #surfcomp #huntingtonbeach #california #junglemamaeveryday

 Seek medical attention as soon as possible and get out of the sun immediately.
 If not treated early and properly, it can increase the likelihood of skin cancer.
 An easy way to begin to treat it is to hydrate and take ibuprofen to manage the pain.
 You can also use cold compressors to soothe the soreness of the skin and apply aloha vera.
 When washing your skin, use cold water when bathing and avoid scented item such as bath salts, lotions, perfumes and oils that may react negatively harm the skin.
 Most importantly, avoid the sun at all cost!